hannsadrian/PublicTransportCMD/README.md

 # 🚍 Public Transport Commandline Tools

-Public Transport Monitoring (and in the future even Planning) from your command line
+Public Transport Monitoring and Planning from your command line

 ## Installation